smaddis/smad-terraform-azure/modules/k8s/README.md

-This module is used to deploy a Kubernetes (K8S) cluster to Azure Kubernetes Service.
+This module is used to create a Kubernetes (K8S) cluster to Azure Kubernetes Service.

 TODO: Document variables
+TODO: Document outputs